Esri/arcgis-maps-sdk-swift-toolkit/README.md

-# ArcGIS Runtime Toolkit for Swift
+# ArcGIS Maps SDK Toolkit for Swift

 [![doc](https://img.shields.io/badge/Doc-purple)](Documentation)  [![SPM](https://img.shields.io/badge/SPM-compatible-4BC51D.svg?style=flat)](https://github.com/apple/swift-package-manager/)

-The ArcGIS Runtime SDK for Swift Toolkit contains components that will simplify your iOS app development.
-It is built off of the new Swift ArcGIS Runtime SDK.
+The ArcGIS Maps SDK Toolkit for Swift contains components that will simplify your iOS app development.
+It is built off of the new ArcGIS Maps SDK for Swift.

 To use Toolkit in your project:

-* **[Install with Swift Package Manager](#swift-package-manager)** - Add `https://github.com/ArcGIS/arcgis-runtime-toolkit-swift` as the package repository URL.
+* **[Install with Swift Package Manager](#swift-package-manager)** - Add `https://github.com/ArcGIS/arcgis-maps-sdk-toolkit-swift` as the package repository URL.

 ## Toolkit Components